Free 7th Grade Christian Homeschool Curriculum

 MasterMath teaches middle school math through video-based lessons.
 Each lesson includes a video lecture, printable worksheets, an online quiz, and links to other websites for practice and further discussion of the lesson’s concept.
 To complete this math curriculum, the parent will need to add additional worksheets or online practice for each concept.
-While the author recommends an IXL math subscription, you can find free practice at Math is Fun, HelpingWithMath.com, and Khan Academy.
+While the author recommends an IXL math subscription, IXL is not free.
+Instead, you can find free practice at Math is Fun and Khan Academy.
 For more information on using MasterMath, be sure to read their instructions for homeschoolers.
-Keep in mind that if your child plans take Algebra I in 8th grade, rather than 9th, they’ll need to work through MasterMath’s middle school curriculum at a quicker pace.
+Keep in mind that if your child plans to take Algebra I in 8th grade, rather than 9th, they’ll need to work through MasterMath’s middle school curriculum at a quicker pace.

 God’s Hand in Our Lives offers 58 downloadable Level 4 (7th to 8th grade) New Testament Lessons.
 Each lesson includes a thorough teacher’s guide, opening and closing prayer, Bible story, worksheets, discussion questions, memory verses, and a hymn.
 If you are unfamiliar with the hymn, most of them can be found on YouTube.
 This curriculum was written for use in Lutheran Sunday Schools, but its layout also works well for homeschool use, and most of the content should work for members of other Protestant denominations.
 Aim to complete about two lessons per week to finish this curriculum in one school year.